Transmission modes

 - increased risk of HIV acquisition

-- risks of amniotic fluid infection
+- risks infection of the amniotic fluid

 - risk of miscarriage.